 ANZAC Obelisk on Anzac Parade reinstatement

-The NSW Government is funding the refurbishment of ANZAC Obelisk on Anzac Parade, Moore Park.
+The NSW Government has funded the refurbishment of ANZAC Obelisk on Anzac Parade, Moore Park.

-Roads and Maritime Services has refurbished the ANZAC Obelisk on Anzac Parade and work to relocate it to Moore Park started on Monday 9 January 2017.
+Roads and Maritime Services has refurbished the ANZAC Obelisk on Anzac Parade and has relocated it to Moore Park.

 The ANZAC Obelisk on Anzac Parade was erected at the northern end of Anzac Parade in 1917.
 It is an important historic landmark and one of the earliest war memorials in NSW.
 It was constructed to mark the renaming of Randwick Road to Anzac Parade and dedicated to the memory of those who served from New South Wales during the Great War.